Talks have begun to resolve the dispute between Greece and Turkey over the Eastern Mediterranean, NATO chief Jens Stoltenberg said on Friday.

 Ankara has also said energy resources near the island of Cyprus must be shared fairly between the Turkish Republic of Northern Cyprus (TRNC) -- which has issued Turkish state oil company Turkish Petroleum a license -- and the Greek Cypriot administration of Southern Cyprus.

-At the same news conference, Stoltenberg also spoke about the alleged poisoning of Russian opposition leader Alexey Navalny.
+At the same news conference, Stoltenberg also spoke about the alleged poisoning of Russian opposition figure Alexey Navalny.

 “All allies today are united in condemning this attack” which was beyond doubt carried out by using the military-grade chemical agent Novichok, he said.